Pohang: Points of interest

 The Jukdo Market is a large, bustling traditional market near the centre of the city, close to the port.
 It is well known throughout Korea as an important seafood market.
 There are many raw-fish restaurants in the market.
 The fish is cheaper here than in Seoul or Daegu.

 Bukbu Beach is located in Duho-dong in the northern part of the city's built-up area.
 The beach front has been the focus of commercial developments such as bars, restaurants, and budget accommodations called Yeogwan.
-A number of beaches on the Sea of Japan can be found just north of the built-up area, including Chilpo and Wolpo.
+A number of beaches on the East Sea can be found just north of the built-up area, including Chilpo and Wolpo.

-Homigot, a point of land jutting out into the Sea of Japan, is located to the east of urban Pohang in Daebo-myeon.
+Homigot, a point of land jutting out into the East Sea, is located to the east of urban Pohang in Daebo-myeon.
 Homigot is one of the easternmost points on the Korean peninsula and as such serves every year as a gathering place for thousands to greet Korea's first sunrise of the New Year.
 The beach is also home to the 'Hands of Harmony' sculpture.

 Bogyeongsa is a major Buddhist temple nestled in a steep green valley at the foot of Mount Naeyeon (710m) in Songna-myeon, an area in the extreme northern part of Pohang.
 Yeonsan Waterfall is located nearby in the same mountain valley.
 There are hiking trails leading from the temple up into the mountains.
 Bogyeongsa also has a number of mountain hermitages in the vicinity.

 Oeosa is a temple located in the extreme southern part of Pohang, just inside the mountains south of the coastal plain formed by the Naengcheon River.
 It is located at the foot of Mt.
 Unjae (481m) in a steep valley in Daesong-myeon.
 Signs placed in and around Oeosa claim that the temple was founded by Wonhyo, the well-travelled Silla monk.

 Space Walk is a roller-coaster like walkable art installation design by German artists Heike Mutter and Ulrich Genth and located in Hwanho Park.
 Constructed over a two-and-a-half-year period by POSCO from 317 tons of steel, the park open November 19, 2021.